Crossing the Chasm is Scary When You Look Down

 This emotional element is particularly important in the case of chasm crossing.
 To cross the chasm, you are expected to focus all your personal energy — and all the teams in the company — on winning the beachhead segment.
 You need to run headlong towards the chasm and believe that you are going to sprout wings in time to cross it.
 Otherwise, you are going over the edge and will crash at the bottom.

 The focus on a single goal, and the creation of clear KPIs for winning and losing, generates fear.
 Before, you could hide behind the complexity of shipping tons of features and products to anyone that would buy them.
-You could blind yourself to reality by celebrating irrelevant write-ups in newspapers and winning small one-off sales.
+You could blind yourself to reality by celebrating irrelevant write-ups in newspapers, being awarded grants, and winning small one-off sales.

 You ask your sales and marketing teams to focus on that consulting opportunity that will bring in guaranteed revenue but has little long-term future.
 You start wondering if you should try a new product feature targeted at a different segment to try and boost growth.